Titanosaurus

 Titanosaurus (/taɪˌtænəˈsɔːrəs/; lit. 'titanic lizard') is a dubious genus of sauropod dinosaurs, first described by Richard Lydekker in 1877.
-It is known from the Maastrichtian (Upper Cretaceous) Lameta Formation of India.
+It is known from the Maastrichtian (Upper Cretaceous) Lameta and Kallakurichi Formations of India.

 Discovery and naming

-Titanosaurus, literally meaning 'titanic lizard', was named after the mythological Titans.
+Titanosaurus, literally meaning 'titanic lizard', was named after the Titans of Greek mythology.

 Titanosaurus was the first Indian dinosaur to be named and properly described, having been recorded for the first time in 1877.
 The type species, T. indicus, was named in 1877, and the second species, T. blanfordi, was named in 1879.
 Both species were named by Richard Lydekker.
 T. indicus and T. blanfordi are 70 million years old.

+Both species are known from the Lameta Formation, while indeterminate remains assigned to Titanosaurus have also been collected from the Kallakurichi Formation.